About Divine Mercy Parish

 Baptisms - 13 Deaths - 22

 1972 - Fr.
-Władysław Golas, native son and Pastor of St. Helena Church in Wyandotte, MI, died on March 15.
+Władysław Gołaś, native son and Pastor of St. Helena Church in Wyandotte, MI, died on March 15.
 He had spent his lifetime serving in various parishes in the Detroit area.

-On October 22, Fr.
-Skoniecki retired and was replaced by Fr.
-Robert J. Ceckowski as Pastor.
-Fr.
-Skoniecki at age seventy-eight had served SS.
+On October 22, Rev. Msgr.
+Skoniecki retired from his Pastorate of SS.
+Peter and Paul Church.
+"Father Pastor" Skoniecki, at age seventy-eight, had served SS.
 Peter and Paul Parish almost 25 years and was honored by the parishioners at a reception and tea.

 1973 - On April 29, a reception was held at St. Stanislaus Hall to welcome Fr.
 Ceckowski as Pastor of our Parish.
 A $1,000 check was presented to Fr.
 Ceckowski who, in turn, established a burse to be used in scholarship aid to those pursuing a religious vocation.